aumlan/niche-website-server-side/README.md

-# Tourism Booking Website
+# Drone Selling Website

+# Dron Optics

 It is a single page application made with ReactJS, Tailwind CSS etc...

 ## Live Demo of this website :

 ### `About The Website`

-- A onlineTourism booking Website.
+- A Online Drone Selling Website.
 - Biuld in React Framework.
-- Book the Tourism Service.
+- Buy Best Drone in lowest Rate.
 - 15000+ App Downloads.
 - 4.8/5 User Review.